Last updated on April 17th, 2022 at 07:39 am

 First generation biofuels like ethanol (bioethanol) and biodiesel are produced from mostly edible biomass.
 This biomass sources are divided into two main groups; sugar and starch crops.
-The main sugar crops grown are sugar cane and sugar beet while for starch crops, the main types cultivated are corn and wheat.
+The main sugar crops grown are sugar cane and sugar beet, while for starch crops, they are corn and wheat.
 Other marginal feedstock utilised include whey, barley, potato wastes and sugar beet.

 How it is produced?

-Usage of starch crops like corn as feedstock for producing ethanol is popular in the United States.
-An additional step is required to break down the starch involving the enzyme: α-amylase to release the sugar molecules for the subsequent fermentation process to obtain ethanol.
+Whereas, production of ethanol from starch crops like corn is popular in the United States.
+For this mode of production, an additional step is required to break down the starch involving the enzyme: α-amylase to release the sugar molecules for the subsequent fermentation process to obtain ethanol.

-Biodiesel production are also divided into four main groups depending on the source of their feedstock.
+Biodiesel production are also divided into four main groups (generation) depending on their feedstock.
 First generation biodiesel are produced from edible vegetable oils that include but not limited to rapeseed oil, soybean oil and coconut oil.
-Currently, the European Union is projected to still be the leader in biodiesel production, with the United States and Indonesia, a close second and third in terms of production.
+Currently, in terms of biodiesel production, the projected leader is the European Union, with the United States and Indonesia, a close second and third.
 Production is carried out via two main process; pyrolysis and transesterification.

-- Pyrolysis can be divided into a few different types of processes with the main differences in their processing time and the temperature of the biomass.
+- Pyrolysis can be divided into a few different types that differs in processing time and biomass temperature.
 For production of biodiesel, fast pyrolysis at a temperature range of 400°C to 600°C is carried out to heat the biomass to obtain bio-oil

 - Bio-oil can be utilised as a boiler fuel and turbines for generation of heat and power, or can be upgraded to meet the usage of the fuel.